EngvarCoM/CoM-Mushclient/README.md

 A collection of plugins to be used with Mushclient to enhance the experience of players on Cities of M'dhoria.

 Install instructions:

-Download .xml file
+1. Download .xml file

-Copy to "plugins" folder inside Mushclient directory.
+2. Copy file to "plugins" folder inside Mushclient directory.
 The "plugins" folder can be found inside the "world" folder.

-Open Mushclient
+3. Open Mushclient

-File > Plugins > Add
+4. File > Plugins > Add

-Choose the plugin from the list.
+5. Choose the plugin from the list.

 For help, visit our Discord: https://discord.gg/7tDhUQF